Bride of Frankenstein-1935

 With more than one generation between them, they begin as acquaintances, but their bond flourishes and grows as the documentary moves along.

-Think-the relationship between Ruth Gordon and Bud Cort featured in the 1971 masterpiece Harold and Maude, save for the romantic element.
-In a touching moment, JR introduces Agnes to his quite elderly grandmother and the two women hit it off tremendously.
+Think of the relationship between Ruth Gordon and Bud Cort in the 1971 masterpiece Harold and Maude, save for the romantic element.
+In a touching moment, JR introduces Agnes to his quite elderly grandmother, and the two women hit it off tremendously.

-Varda is particularly interesting to me for her contribution to 1950’s French New Wave cinema.
+Varda is particularly interesting because of her contribution to the 1950s French New Wave cinema.

 Her usage of location sequences and non-professional actors was unconventional at the time and highly influential.
 In a tender scene, Varda attempts to visit friend Jean-Luc Godard, but he refuses to see her, evidently now living as a recluse.

-Perhaps not offering as much of the vast French landscape as I had anticipated, instead, the documentary offers a lesson in the importance of life.
+Although the documentary does not offer as much of the vast French landscape as I had anticipated, it does offer a lesson in the importance of life.

-With a startlingly connected duo, contributing a whimsical approach to their passion, the result is an inspirational journey that everyone can enjoy.
+With a startlingly connected duo contributing a whimsical approach to their passion, the result is an inspirational journey everyone can enjoy.

 Oscar Nominations: Best Documentary-Feature